jodri-code/sysl-docs/docs/SYSlang/intro/basic/index.md

 ## [SYSlang Docs Index](https://docs.pipewarp.co.uk/SYSlang/)

-# Part 1: Setting the CLI
+# Part 1: Setting up the CLI
 ### haha powershell go brrr

 ## Skip this part if you are _not_ using Windows 10!